-Starting April 1 (this is no joke!), the East Japan Railway Company (JR East) will offer foreigners living in Japan five-day unlimited trips on shinkansen, express and local trains across multiple prefectures in the eastern Japan area.
+The East Japan Railway Company (JR East) offers foreigners living in Japan five-day unlimited trips on the shinkansen (bullet train), express and local trains across multiple prefectures in the eastern Japan area.

 Where can you travel with the JR East Pass in the Tohoku area?

 Tohoku is Japan’s rugged northern getaway.
 Known for its tall mountains, crystal clear rivers and vast wilderness, locals have been vacationing in the region since the feudal age when samurai and pilgrims journeyed there for healing hot spring respites and inspiring seasonal beauty.

 With the JR East Pass (Tohoku area), you can fully explore the region’s six distinct prefectures: Akita, Aomori, Fukushima, Iwate, Miyagi and Yamagata.
 The pass includes destinations in neighboring prefectures, such as snowy Echigo-Yuzawa in Niigata and traditional Karuizawa in Nagano.
 The pass also includes popular stops in Tochigi and Ibaraki, as well as covering convenient train lines in Tokyo, Kanagawa and Chiba.